kawiraaa/tb-analysis/README.md

     ELSE EmploymentStatus
 END;
 ```

-### Why?
-This improves data completeness and prevents missing-value issues during analysis.

 ---

-## 5. Removing Duplicate Records
+### 5. Removing Duplicate Records

 Duplicate records were checked and removed.
+This ensured that repeated records do not bias results.

 Checking duplicates: